Owen Farrell: 2019 Six Nations Championship

 Farrell was retained at 10 and as the sole England Captain during the 2019 Six Nations Championship, with Hartley missing the whole tournament.

 England started the tournament with a shock 32–20 victory against the Irish in Dublin.
 It was their first away win against the Irish since 2013, and Farrell's third penalty 10 minutes from the final whistle ensured victory.

 The next match was against France at Twickenham.
 Farrel scored 17 points, including his side's sixth and final try.
 The match, which finished 44–8, represented England's largest win against the French in 90 years.

-In England's third match ended in a 21-13 defeat to Wales, who launched a second-half comeback to achieve their 12th successive victory.
+In England's third match ended in a 21–13 defeat to Wales, who launched a second-half comeback to achieve their 12th successive victory.

 Following the defeat against Wales, Farrell led his lteam to a 57–14 victory over Italy.

 England suffered a collapse in their final match against Scotland.
-Behind 31–0 after thirty minutes, Scotland staged a comeback, bringing the score to 31-7 by the end of the first half, dominating the second half of the match.
+Behind 31–0 after thirty minutes, Scotland staged a comeback, bringing the score to 31–7 by the end of the first half, dominating the second half of the match.
 Farrell was substituted with ten minutes left in the game, and it was his replacement, George Ford, who proved the saviour for England to score after the clock had gone red to rescue England and bring the score to 38-38. the match for a draw.
 It was Scotland's first draw at Twickenham since 1989, and the first time they had retained the Calcutta Cup since 1984.

-At the end of his first year as captain, following the second-half collapse against Scotland, a debate began over Farrell was overwhelmed by performing the three roles of captain, fly-half and goal kicker.
-Former England captain and Leadership coach Will Carling, who was brought in by the RFU to work with Farrell.
-Carling noted on social media: “Farrell is a fearsome competitor — a young captain with a real desire to learn, improve.”
+At the end of his first year as captain, following the second-half collapse against Scotland, a debate began over whether Farrell was overwhelmed by performing the three roles of captain, fly-half and goal kicker.
+Former England captain and Leadership coach Will Carling, was brought in by the RFU to work with Farrell.